 Send a Message to Ishmael and Rahim

-We'll deliver your message to Ishmael and Rahim at his hospital bed.
+We'll deliver your message to Ishmael and Rahim as soon as we see him.